 Map of hazards in North America that Intelligence Fusion has recorded, minus incidents of disease relating to Covid-19.
 Incidents above were found using the extensive filtering options on the Intelligence Fusion platform, allowing you to search for hazards in North America, but excluding major and minor disease incident types.
 [Source: Intelligence Fusion Platform]

 With thousands of oil and gas platforms located in the Gulf of Mexico, these platforms are often at risk due to their locations and the paths of hurricanes often striking the coasts of Texas, Louisiana, and Mississippi.
 Whilst platforms can resist significant wind speeds and high swells, precaution often leads oil and gas companies to shut down operations and evacuate personnel prior to significant hurricanes.
-The down time of the platform and the time it takes to restart operations post-hurricane costs companies significant amounts of money.
+The downtime of the platform and the time it takes to restart operations post-hurricane costs company’s significant amounts of money.

 Paths of recent hurricanes in 2021 through the Gulf of Mexico.
 At least 2 hurricanes, Claudette and Ida went through the middle of the cluster of platforms south of Louisiana.
 [Source: US Energy Information Administration]

-In August-September 2021, Hurricane Ida struck Louisiana after going through the Gulf of Mexico after having first come through northern South America and the Caribbean, and became the second-most damaging and intense hurricane in the state since Hurricane Katrina in 2005.
+In August-September 2021, Hurricane Ida struck Louisiana going through the Gulf of Mexico after having first come through northern South America and the Caribbean, becoming the second-most damaging and intense hurricane in the state since Hurricane Katrina in 2005.
 Oil and gas production in the Gulf of Mexico was significantly impacted during the hurricane, with 288 platforms evacuated prior to the storm.
 Post-hurricane, the industry struggled to restart operations due to damage to onshore terminals and base sites, issues with bringing workers back offshore, and some damage on some platforms.